 After copying HERE’s AAR file to my project, my APK size ballooned from 3MB to 44MB.
 Its compressed AAR file contains a number of libraries in SO (shared object) format.
 All of these libraries go inside the APK.
 To reduce the size of my APK, the first thing I did was removing few unused libraries like libsMAPSJNI.so since my app did not have anything to do with maps; all I was using was positioning feature.
 Doing this caused my app to give an error message of libraries missing and all features of HERE stopped working.
 I guess HERE required it’s all libraries to be present in the app regardless of what feature you are using which I found a bit strange.

 Eventually, I had to configure APK for multiple ABIs generating separate APK for each ABI using splits block.
-While working in HERE, you might get a bit of a hard time searching for HERE related questions and answers in stackoverflow, all you can do is put your questions in issues section of HERE github.
+While working in HERE, you might get a bit of a hard time searching for HERE related questions and answers in StackOverflow, all you can do is put your questions in the issues section of HERE GitHub.

-Now of course question arises, is HERE the best platform out there for location and GPS tracking?
+Now, of course, the question arises, is HERE the best platform out there for location and GPS tracking?
 The answer is definitely no. There are so many location related libraries and frameworks available for different platforms.
 Interestingly, each framework has something better than the other or something that better suits your problem.
 HERE framework suited for my project.
-It may not be the best solution for yours.
+It may not be the best solution for you.